Skip Navigation

 Description

-This course focuses heavily on the realities facing the CD practitioner, particularly as related to local growth and development in the community and ways to encourage the best use of community resources.
-Asset based community development will be examined along with topics such as community asset mapping, human capital, local labour market analysis, and the business of social justice.
-In addition, an exploration of mobilizing social capital and its effect on local economic development will be included in the course.
-Recognition of potential conflicts of interest and the application of ethical rules and principles in the practice of CED will be discussed.
+This course focuses on the realities facing by the CD practitioner, particularly as related to local growth and development in the community and ways to encourage the best use of community resources.
+Asset based community development will be examined along with topics such as community asset, mapping, human capital, and local labour market analysis.

 Course Learning Outcomes